jecovier/light-modal-vue/README.md

 Vue.component('light-modal', LightModal);
 ```

-In your HTML you call it like
+In your HTML call it like

 ```html
 <modal